Tensorial charge assignments in unitary groups: Applications

 with $a=1,2$.
 Explicitly, the components of $M_{3}$ are $\left[M_{3}\right]^1_1=\frac{1}{2}\alpha_3$, $\left[M_{3}\right]^2_2=-\frac{1}{2}\alpha_3$, and $\left[M_{3}\right]^1_2=\left[M_{3}\right]^2_1=0$.
 Then expanding \eqref{SM_fund_form},

 These eigenvalues coincide with the diagonal values of Eq.~\eqref{Q_n}.
 We represent \eqref{SM_fund_form} in the form of an $i$-ordered matrix,

-For antifundamental representations, a lower index is performed in Eq. \eqref{A_formula}, and the electric charges have the opposite sign to those of Eq. \eqref{Q_fund}.
+For antifundamental representations, a lower index is used in Eq. \eqref{A_formula}, and the electric charges have the opposite sign to those in Eq. \eqref{Q_fund}.

-In the Electroweak Standard Model (ESM), $\alpha_3=1$ and it is usual to set $Y=-1$ for the left leptonic doublet if we want the neutrino first in the doublet arrangement, $Y=1$ for the scalar case to obtain the expectation value at the second position of the doublet, and $Y=1/3$ for the quark doublets to maintain the usual up-down order.
+In the Electroweak Standard Model (ESM) with $\alpha_3=1$, it is usual to set $Y=-1$ for the left leptonic doublet, $Y=1$ for the scalar case, and $Y=1/3$ for the quark doublets.
+These choices maintain the usual fields in the correct order in the doublets.

 The case of $\mathbf{2}\otimes\mathbf{2}$ is represented by tensors with two upper indices $t^{i_ii_2}$.
 The generalized formula \eqref{A_formula} is